gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 (2000d, 233-234)
 """

-Let us now look at the role of Hobbes in MO's thought, as described by Timothy Fuller:
+Let us now look at the role of Hobbes in Oakeshott's thought, as described by Timothy Fuller:

-"In my view, MO is following the inspiration of Hobbes in insisting upon the separation of Christianity from all dependence on Aristotelian/scholastic teleology.
+"In my view, Oakeshott is following the inspiration of Hobbes in insisting upon the separation of Christianity from all dependence on Aristotelian/scholastic teleology.
 I think he believed the Christianity, thus purged was far closer to expressing the truth of the human condition than anything derived from teleological theological philosophy/theology."
 (1993: 19)

-Notice how close this is to EV's understanding of Hobbes's role in some English thinkers' attitude towards the classical/Christian tradition, the difference being, of course, that in EV's case Hobbes is a "block" to fully understanding that tradition, while for MO (as Fuller interprets him) Hobbes is the "inspiration" for (meritoriously) setting aside that tradition.
+Notice how close this is to Voegelin's understanding of Hobbes's role in some English thinkers' attitude towards the classical/Christian tradition, the difference being, of course, that in Voegelin's case Hobbes is a "block" to fully understanding that tradition, while for Oakeshott (as Fuller interprets him) Hobbes is the "inspiration" for (meritoriously) setting aside that tradition.

 Fuller continues: